IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### includes
-A link from a Range to an AnnotationCollection that includes the Annotations of content resources for that Range.
+A link from this Range to an AnnotationCollection that includes the Annotations of content resources for the Range.
 Clients might use this to present content to the user from a different Canvas when interacting with the Range, or to jump to the next part of the Range within the same Canvas.

 The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties, and the `type` _MUST_ be `AnnotationCollection`.